 Georgi Zelma (1906-1984) is best known for his photographs of Central Asia in the 1920s, of major industrial projects in the early days of the Soviet Union, and of World War II (especially the Battle of Stalingrad).
-Zelma was a major contributor to the Constructivist photography movement through the 1920s and 30s, working alongside such photography masters as Alexander Rodchenko, El Lissitzky and Boris Ignatovich.
+Zelma was a major contributor to the Constructivist photography movement through the 1920s and 30s, working alongside such masters as Aleksandr Rodchenko, El Lissitzky and Boris Ignatovich.

 After finishing school in 1922, Zelma worked technical jobs: first as a darkroom assistant for Rusfoto agency that distributed images of the Soviet Union across its borders, then as a technical assistant for the Institute of Cinematography.
-During his time at the Institute, he acquired a wooden 13 x 18 box camera that allowed him to shoot large-scale images and explore portraiture.
+During his time at the Institute, he acquired a wooden 13 x 18 cm box camera that allowed him to shoot large-scale images and explore portraiture.

 Zelma returned to Tashkent in 1924, and worked as a photo correspondent for the publication Pravda Vostoka.
 Between 1924 and 1927, Zelma photographed the architecture, and the modernizing social and technological changes occurring in Uzbekistan, Afghanistan, Iran and Central Asia.

 Zelma found his large 13 x 18 cm camera cumbersome, especially for his projects recording everyday life in the countryside of Central Asia.
 In 1927, Zelma began working with smaller cameras like the Leica, allowing him to shoot quicker and with greater control.
 With these cameras, and his interest in Constructivism, Zelma began experimenting with unusual, often diagonal, compositions and dizzying perspectives.
 These photographs combine factual reportage with Zelma’s own subjective interpretation of his surroundings.